 Though prenuptial agreements can be helpful, this kind of contract is not the only option that could help you plan for your future if your marriage ends in divorce.
 You and your spouse can draft a postnuptial agreement after your wedding, and this document can accomplish many of the same goals as a prenup.
 If you have already married and still want to thoughtfully address the possibility of a separation or divorce, you should consider a postnuptial agreement.

-Postnuptial agreements are legally binding marital contracts in Palm Beach County and are effective tools for anyone who wants to control the disposition of their income and property in a divorce.
+Postnuptial agreements are legally binding marital contracts in Palm Beach County and are effective tools for anyone who wants to control the disposition of their income and property in the event of a divorce.
 If you are interested in establishing this type of contract, a West Palm Beach postnuptial agreements lawyer could recommend the best way to proceed in your case.

 The Purpose of a Postnuptial Agreement